serilog-contrib/serilog-ui/README.md

 }
 ```

-Default url to view logs is `http://<your-app>/serilog-ui`.
+Default url to view log page is `http://<your-app>/serilog-ui`.
 If you want to change this url path, just config route prefix:
 ```csharp
 app.UseSerilogUi(option => option.RoutePrefix = "logs");
 ```
 **Authorization configuration required**

 By default serilog-ui allows access to log page only for local requests.
-In order to give appropriate rights for production use, configuring authorization.You can secure log viewer by allwoing specific users or roles to view logs:
+In order to give appropriate rights for production use, you need to configuring authorization.
+You can secure log page by allwoing specific users or roles to view logs:
 ```csharp
 public void ConfigureServices(IServiceCollection services) {